Category-Adaptive Cross-Modal Semantic Refinement and Transfer for Open-Vocabulary Multi-Label Recognition: Method

 In traditional MLR, exploring inter-category correlations is proven useful, but it becomes quite challenging in OV-MLR due to the existence of unseen categories.
 To address this challenge, we propose the inter-category semantic transfer (IST) module.
 It adaptively selects adjacent categories with rich contextual relationships for each category, thereby constructing an inter-category correlation graph that encapsulates flexible interactions for semantic transfer.

-We first discover a set $\mathcal{N}_c$ of most related seen categories adaptively for each category $c$.
-It can be achieved by predefining association metrics between categories.
-In this work, we explore the LLM for the association metric, which can leverage LLMs' powerful commonsense capability and is better generalizable to unseen categories.
-By prompting the LLM through an in-context learning approach to assess the association degrees between each category and the seen categories (detailed in the supplemental material), we adaptively select the set $\mathcal{N}_c$ of adjacent categories.
-Then, we develop a sparse directed graph where edges represent the influence from adjacent categories to the target category.
+IST builds a sparse directed inter-category graph by connecting each category $c$ to a small neighbor set $\mathcal{N}_c$ of the most related \emph{seen} categories.
+The neighbor set $\mathcal{N}_c$ is obtained by a predefined category association metric.
+The directed edges indicate information flow from adjacent categories to the target category, enabling selective semantic transfer under a sparse graph topology.

+$\bullet$ \textbf{Similarity-driven Inter-category Graph.}~ A simple way to construct $\mathcal{N}_c$ is through nearest-neighbor retrieval under text-embedding similarity (e.g., CLIP text features).
+In this way, we keep a fixed neighborhood size to ensure a sparse graph.
+We analyze this variant in Table~\ref{tab:relay-type}.

+$\bullet$ \textbf{LLM-driven Inter-category Graph.}~ In our default setting, we prompt a large language model (LLM) \cite{gpt4,HuangLZWL25acl,HuangL3CZW05EMNLP} to estimate association strengths between categories (see implementation details), and select a sparse neighbor set $\mathcal{N}_c$ of related seen categories for each $c$ based on these scores.

-Utilizing graph attention networks (GAT) \citep{gat}, we facilitate information propagation with adaptive edge weights, allowing the model to dynamically prioritize influential categories based on learned attention coefficients, thereby enhancing the flexibility of information transfer.
+Given the constructed sparse graph, we utilize graph attention networks (GAT) \cite{gat} to propagate information with adaptive edge weights, allowing the model to dynamically prioritize influential categories via learned attention coefficients.

 First, we obtain the initial feature $h_0^{(c)}$ for category $c$: